Mike Hampton: Colorado Rockies

 The Colorado Rockies signed Hampton to an eight-year, $121 million contract on December 9, 2000.
-It was the largest contract in baseball history at the time.
-Hampton once claimed that he had chosen to move to Colorado because of "the school system", a statement that is often derisively referenced by sportswriters.
+It was the largest contract in baseball history at the time, although it would quickly be passed by Alex Rodríguez's ten-year, $252 million contract with the Texas Rangers only two days later.
+Hampton once claimed that he had chosen to move to Colorado because of "the school system", a statement derided by baseball executive Sandy Alderson and sportswriters.
 The Rockies hoped Hampton, who had been one of the best pitchers in the league over the past few seasons, would be able to succeed in the tough pitching conditions of Coors Field.

-Hampton went 14–13 with a 5.41 ERA in 2001, often succumbing to control problems.
+Hampton went 14–13 with a 5.41 ERA in 2001, often struggling with control problems.
+He ranked 9th in the NL in walks issued.
 The next season, 2002, Hampton went 7–15 with his ERA climbing to a league-high 6.15 and batters hitting .313 off of him.
-Hampton hit ten home runs and had a .300+ batting average over two seasons.

-His best all-around offensive season came in 2001 with the Colorado Rockies, when he would hit .291 with seven home runs.
-The next year he hit three home runs and batted .344.
-From 1999 to 2003, Hampton would go on to win five consecutive Silver Slugger Awards.
+His best all-around offensive season came in 2001 with Colorado, when he would hit .291 with seven home runs.
+The next year he hit three home runs and batted .344, the third highest batting average for a pitcher in a season in the DH era.
+From 1999 to 2003, Hampton won five consecutive Silver Slugger Awards.

+Coors Field at the time was one of the most hitter-friendly parks in MLB history during Hampton's tenure with the Rockies.
+Park-adjusted statistics such as ERA- and FIP- suggest Hampton was below average but not the worst pitcher in the majors while with the Rockies.